My Secret, Forbidden Art Collection, Never Before Seen By Mortal Eyes

 Fortunately, Andy decided to follow the first choice, and went on an art journey that would never be forgotten.

 Andy Always Had Art Flowing Through His Veins

-Being an artist was a dream, that Andy had ever since he was a young boy.
+Being an artist was a dream, that Andy had ever since he was a boy.
 Andy would spend hours alone in his room after school, drawing whatever came to mind.

 Over time, Andy showed great promise to become a skilled artist.
 An art school even called one time, after Andy was named artist of the month.

 Sadly, Andy grew up without having too much, and couldn’t go away to art school, and live happily ever after.